Identify Your Health Priority

 Desperation is the mother of invention.

-There is nothing like the intensity of heart ache to motivate you toward a solution.
-In the intensity of my pain, I started playing and discovered a surprising combination of essential oil blends that feel both safe and supportive as I attempt to open my heart, release my grief and allow myself to love again.
+There is nothing like the intensity of heartache to motivate you toward a solution.
+In the intensity of my pain, I started playing and discovered a surprising combination of essential oil blends that felt both safe and supportive as I attempted to open my heart, release my grief, and allow myself to love again.

 Essential oils can calm the intensity of the emotional flow, allowing you to chunk the release so that it feels more manageable.
-In this way, essential oils help you control the duration of the pain – releasing just a small amount of the intensity at a time, much like you would slowly and carefully unscrew the top of a carbonated beverage to gently release excess carbonation and avoid an explosion.
+In this way, essential oils help you control the duration of the pain—releasing just a small amount of intensity at a time, much like you would slowly and carefully unscrew the top of a carbonated beverage to gently release excess carbonation and avoid an explosion.

 I detail more about how oils can support change and open you up for the next opportunity HERE and HERE.